thangarajvisolve/Sample/README.markdown

 	* general.yml

- Install the latest version of ruby on rails which should be 1.8.7 to 1.9.2,follow  the steps [from the here](
+ Install the latest version of ruby on rails which should be 1.8.7 to 1.9.2,the following the steps makes install

- http://torqueo.net/installing-ruby-192-and-rails-3-stable-on-ubuntu/) or using below staps shall make install

 	$ wget ftp://ftp.ruby-lang.org//pub/ruby/1.9/ruby-1.9.2-p0.tar.gz